sarahmoulton/d4dcoalition-web/who-we-are.md

 ### Tech and Supporting Partners

-Design 4 Democracy is supported through partnerships with the International Republican Institute, the National Democratic Institute, the Harvard University Belfer Center, Facebook, Stanford University, CitizenLab
+Design 4 Democracy is supported through partnerships with the International Republican Institute, the National Democratic Institute, the Harvard University Belfer Center, Facebook, Stanford University, and CitizenLab.